DeanoBurrito/northport/docs/kernel/SystemCallList.md

 ## 0x47 - DestroyMailbox

 ## 0x48 - PostToMailbox

+## 0x49 - ModifyIpcConfig
+Configures an existing IPC stream or mailbox.
+Args 2 and 3 change their function depending on arg0, which determines the operation to perform.
+Arg1 is the ipc endpoint (stream or mailbox) to operate on.
+The currently supported operations (`arg0`) are listed below:

+- 0: reserved.
+- 1: add an ID to the ipc access list. `arg2` is the id.
+- 2: remove an ID from the ipc access list. `arg2` is the id.
+- 3: change the ipc access flags. `arg2` is the new flags (in bits 60:63)
+- 4: transfer ownership. `arg2` is the process id of the new owner.

+### Returns:
+- Nothing.

+### Notes:
+- Only the owner of the endpoint can use this system call.
+This id has a process-level granuality (i.e. any thread in the owner process is granted owner-level access).

 # 0x5* - General Utilities
 This gorup of system calls is a collection of unrelated utilties.